Belfast: 028 9066 7878

 Your doctor will give you specific instructions to prepare for your endoscopy.
 An upper endoscopy requires that you have an empty stomach before the procedure.
 Do not eat or drink anything for at least six hours before the procedure, or as directed by your doctor or nurse.

 Your doctor will advise on the post-procedure diet.
-You can usually eat and drink right after the procedure is finished.
+You can usually eat and drink 1 hour after the gastroscopy procedure is finished.
 Initially it is recommended to start with water and cool liquids.
 Then soft foods like soup and eggs can be added.
 Regular eating habits can be resumed as you feel better.

 An endoscopy is a procedure where a thin, flexible tube called an endoscope is used to look inside the oesophagus (gullet), stomach and first part of the small intestine (duodenum).
 It's also sometimes referred to as an upper gastrointestinal endoscopy.
 The endoscope has a light and a camera at one end.
 The camera sends images of the inside of your oesophagus, stomach and duodenum that can be viewed on a monitor by the investigations team.